 The heavy weight of our environmental problems is placed largely on the shoulders of low-income communities here in Texas and elsewhere.
 For years, environmental justice advocates have demonstrated that, due to race and class discrimination, communities of color and low-income neighborhoods are most likely to be exposed to polluting industries; least likely to have access to healthy food; and least likely to hold leadership positions in environmental organizations.
 If we are serious about equity and sustainability, we need more businesses that are rooted in their local communities that put people and the planet first.

-For over 160 years, worker-owned cooperatives have thrived in a range of industries across the globe, offering a proven model for addressing social, economic and environmental inequality.
+For more than 150 years, worker-owned cooperatives have thrived in a range of industries across the globe, offering a proven model for addressing social, economic and environmental inequality.
 Worker cooperatives, particularly in low-wage industries, provide long-term, stable jobs that support the development of local economies and lift people out of poverty through better wages, better working conditions, asset-building, and increased opportunities for personal and professional development.